 What to do in Tokyo

 Want to get started planning out what to do?
-Here are some of the best places to visit in Tokyo:
+Here are some of the best things to do in Tokyo…

 - Tsukiji Fish Market: Even if you’ve only got one day in Tokyo, don’t miss out on visiting this gem!
 Tsukiji Fish Market is most famous for its early-morning tuna auction, but if you can’t stomach the pre-dawn wake up, you can still visit later in the morning to explore the colourful inner and outer markets to see all types of sea creatures before they end up on the chopping table at top local restaurant in nearby Ginza or beyond.